Still have questions? Leave a comment

 Lasker Foundation Essay Contest 2025

-The Lasker Essay Contest engages early career scientists and clinicians from the US and around the globe in a discussion about big questions in biology and medicine.
+The Lasker Essay Contest engages early-career scientists and clinicians from the US and around the globe in a discussion about big questions in biology and medicine.
 Established by the prestigious Lasker Foundation, this contest aims to build skills in communicating important medical and scientific issues to broad audiences.
 The winning essays are published in the Journal of Clinical Investigation, providing valuable visibility for emerging researchers in the biomedical field.

 Word count: 800 words